Filters

 A Complete Guide to Boat Maintenance From EZ Dock

-Just like our cars, our boats need regular maintenance to run smoothly and safely.
-With proper boat care and upkeep, you can expect your vessel to last a long time and provide many memories, whether you go boating on lakes, rivers or seas.
+Assets such as cars and boats require regular maintenance to run smoothly and safely.
+With proper boat care and upkeep, you can expect your vessel to last a long time and be the source of many memories, whether you go boating on lakes, rivers or seas.

 Essential boat maintenance goes beyond a visual inspection of your boat every time you head out.
-You’ll also want to care for your boat after every outing, as well as follow a regular maintenance schedule.
+You also need to care for your boat after every outing, as well as follow a regular maintenance schedule.
 Fortunately, many upkeep-related tasks are manageable for most boat owners and do not require a mechanic.
-However, if you do find you need assistance or a major repair, we recommend turning to the pros so you can enjoy your boat safely.
-In the meantime, let us help you make the most of your boat.
+However, if you do find you need assistance or a major repair, we recommend turning to the pros so you can extend the life span of this valuable asset.

-In this boat care guide, we’ll cover the basics.
+In this boat maintenance guide, we’ll cover the basics.
 We’ll show you how to maintain a boat, share boat cleaning tips, answer common questions and more.
-When you take good care of your boat, you can enjoy a day of water and sky whenever the mood strikes.
+When you take good care of your boat, you can enjoy a day on the water whenever the mood strikes.

 Read the full guide below or jump to a specific section:

-Generally speaking, boat maintenance involves keeping your boat clean and lubricated.
+Boat maintenance involves many tasks centered on one main purpose — keeping your boat clean and lubricated.
 Just as you wouldn’t drive your car without engine oil, you wouldn’t want to take your boat out for a ride without proper fluid levels.
-Likewise, you probably know weather and debris can damage your car’s exterior over time.
+Weather conditions and debris will also cause the same level of damage to your boat aas they do to your car’s exterior over time.
 The same principle applies to boats.
 For example, a fiberglass boat with a dirty exterior will turn chalky if you don’t wash and wax it regularly.

-To help you keep your boat sparkling and in great shape, we’ll show you how to clean a boat in the next section.
-We’ll also cover proper storage options and boat motor maintenance.
+To help you keep your boat sparkling and in great shape, we cover some of the best cleaning tips.
+We also explore proper storage options and boat motor maintenance.

 It’s critical to keep your boat’s exterior clean for several reasons, besides showcasing its beauty.
 For one, keeping your boat clean helps prevent the spread of invasive species.
 You never know what plant or animal hitched a ride on your boat, so it’s essential to clean your boat every time you remove it from one body of water to protect the next body of water you launch it in.